Cal-Rex/milestone-project-4-fly-movement-library/README.md

     - _"As an Admin, I want to be able to Delete movements, so that if they become obsolete, or if i need to take them down, i can do so"_

+#### __Project Goals__

+> The Goal of this project is create a web application that enhances a user's physical fitness training through functional movement focused guidance and tracking of progress in addition to promoting elements of the client's business such as coaching, classes and community.

+#### __User Goals__

+Based on user stories, user goals are defined as - _"create an app that..."_:
+- _allows users to search and view specific functional training movements_
+- _allows users to create, read, update, delete and track their development on specific goal-oriented movements_
+- _allows users to keep track of movements they are focusing on developing, or keeping as a handy reference_
+- _allows users to diversify their training with recommended alternatives_
+- _allows users to record their own notes and data pertaining to a specific movement_
+- _allows admins to see how many people use the app_
+- _allows admins to create, read, update and delete content within the apps dataset_
+- _allows admins to track the popularity of specific app content_

+#### __Developer Goals__

+- Create a an informative functional training tool
+- push personal and professional capabilities as a full-stack software developer
+- Create a web app that could potentially grow into a viable business opportunity in the future
+- fulfill all assessment and portfolio criteria

 ### **Scope Plane**

+Based on the results of the strategy plane the following features have been focused on to develop:

+1. **A role-based authentication-mitigated experience**
+    - User's will be required to sign up and login to use the app
+    - Admins will be able to access the admin panel with specific admin credentials

+2. **a responsive search field that predicts what users are looking for, or lists search results based on entered criteria**
+    - This will be housed in the Nav element of the app's html, as the search function should alwasy be accessible to authenticated users
+    - the search field will generate real-time predictions based on the entered search criteria in a dropdown. selecting items from the dropdown will tae you directly to the movement, submitting criteria to the form will generate a list of possible results.

+3. **An easily accessible menu where users can manage bookmarked/recorded data and their own user info**
+    - off-canvas menu will be housed in the nav element of the page.
+When clicked, users will have immediate access to their bookmarked movements and their own profile data such as name and email address

+4. **View selected movements**
+    - based on the criteria given in the search, when a movement is selected, a movement video should be immediately displayed in addition to important key information relating to that movement

+5. **Create, Read, Update, Delete specific user records pertaining to that movement**
+    - within the view of the video and instructional content, record for the User's Latest One rep max for a weighted movement should be displayed.
+    - if the user has no records the field will give this feedback to the user
+    - there will be buttons that will allow a user to add a new movement, or a button that will open an off-canvas element to edit or delete any of the recorded data.

+6. **prompts**
+    -  whenever a user performs any CRUD functionality on any dataset elements in the UI, the UI will generate a toast message to confirm the user has successfully carried out a function

+7. **Bookmarking**
+    - directly under the video, their will be a button that allows a user to bookmark a movement, which will then show up in their off-canvas menu.

+8. **promote client brand**
+    - the footer will contain links to socials, in addition to links to the Client's social media
+    - the offcanvas menu will have a button that opens a new browser window where users can book classes

 ### **Structure Plane**